-Webonanza publishes “news you can use” (practical stuff), handy DIY tips, links to useful tools, unbiased reviews and opinions at the intersection of media, technology and economics.
+Webonanza publishes “news you can use” (practical stuff), guides and overviews, handy DIY tips, links to useful tools, unbiased reviews, listicles and opinions at the intersection of media, technology and economics.
 Simple logic and real-world examples are preferred before technical jargon.

-Webonanza is written and produced by Nanok Bie.
+Webonanza is produced by Nanok Bie, and co-workers/friends.

 On grammar, syntax and abbreviations;

-I use a capital “B” when referring to the “Bitcoin network”, but the lower-case “b” when referring to a “bitcoin” (the currency).
+I use a capital “B” when referring to the “Bitcoin network”, but a lower-case “b” when referring to “a bitcoin” (the currency).

-I use “the blockchain” when referring to the blockchain of Bitcoin, but “blockchains” with a lower-case “b” when talking about the altcoin copies (or what some people call “the technology behind Bitcoin”).
-The expression itself originated from Satoshi’s code.
-In the original Core client there is a class called “block chain”.
+I use “the blockchain” when referring to the blockchain of Bitcoin (even thou Satoshi himself called it “block chain”), but I use “blockchains” with a lower-case “b” when talking about the altcoins, the Bitcoin copies (or what some people call “the technology behind Bitcoin”).
+The expression itself originated in Satoshi’s code.
+In the original Bitcoin client (later named Bitcoin Core) there is a class called “block chain”.